 Cavalier King Charles and King Charles Spaniel

-Cavalier King Charles Spaniel (Blenheim)
+King Charles Spaniels

 The Cavalier King Charles Spaniel is one of the most popular toy breeds.
 But there are two distinctly different breeds of King Charles Spaniels developed from the ancient Toy Spaniel.
 Firstly we have the King Charles Spaniel as depicted in paintings of the Prince Charles the Second and is now popularly known as the 'Charlie'.
 Secondly we have the Cavalier King Charles Spaniel which purely is a product of last century.
-The comparison between these two breeds makes the study of them particularly interesting.
+The comparison between these two breeds makes them particularly interesting.

 History of the King Charles Spaniel